santanamonica/santanamonica.github.io/README.md

 *	Communicate with on-site locations to find desired items for guests, and provide quality customer service

 ## Projects
+1. API Weather Forecast Predictor
+This project uses Python and user input of a zip code or city and state name to tell you the weather conditions using an API call from OpenWeatherMap.
+The weather conditions include temperature, temp high, temp low, pressure, humidity, and cloud conditions.
+If the user inputs anything other than a valid zip code or city and state name, the user gets an error of "enter a valid zip code or city/state name".
+Once the weather conditions are shown, the user will be asked if they would like to enter another zip code or city/state name.

 ## Contact
 Email: Monica.Santana@disney.com